Southeast Unitarian Universalist Summer Institute

 Southeast Unitarian Universalist Summer Institute (SUUSI) is an intergenerational community of approximately 1,000 people who gather each July.
 They describe themselves as a Unitarian Universalist (UU) summer camp.
 People attending SUUSI predominantly abide by the teachings of Unitarian Universalism, but many participants belong to other denominations or faiths.
 Attendees range in age from newborn to elderly.

 Mission

 The mission of SUUSI is to provide a one-week experience evoking the best within us, in concert with Unitarian Universalist principles.
 SUUSI offers the opportunity to share an intergenerational environment of love, personal freedom, ethics, and joy in an intentional, nonjudgmental community.

 History

 In early 1950, some thirty-five individuals gathered "to share in joyful community" at Lake Waccamaw, North Carolina.
 Since 1990 it took place on the campus of Virginia Tech, in Blacksburg, but in 2008 it returned to the college campus of Radford University in Radford, Virginia, where it had been held previously.
-In 2016 SUUSI returned to North Carolina moving to the campus of Western Carolina University in Cullowhee.
+In 2016 SUUSI moved to the campus of Western Carolina University in Cullowhee.
+In 2023, SUUSI returned to Radford University, Virginia.